UbiquityRobotics/learn/doing_more/ls_lidar_setup_common.md

 # Mounting the lidar

-**Before doing anything with the electronics, the robot must be powered down the batteries disconnected.**
+**Before doing anything with the electronics, the robot must be powered down and THE BATTERIES DISCONNECTED.**

 Connect the lidar lan cable into Raspberry Pi lan port and the power supply connector into the right molex connector on the MCB board: